Date: 20/01/2026

 He has acted as advisor to a number of regulators, in both the UK and internationally; to the Prime Minister of Mauritius on competition policy; and to a number of private-sector companies worldwide.

-Hon.
+The Hon.
 Shirley Ayorkor Botchwey

 The Hon.
-Shirley Botchwey is the seventh Commonwealth Secretary-General and is the first African woman to hold the office.
+Shirley Ayorkor Botchwey is the seventh Commonwealth Secretary-General and is the first African woman to hold the office.
 Born in Accra, Ghana, she has spent decades in high-profile roles in politics and diplomacy.

 She was a Member of Parliament representing two of Ghana’s largest constituencies from 2005 to 2021, and served as the country’s Minister of Foreign Affairs and Regional Integration from 2017 to 2024.
 Her tenure was marked by key reforms in foreign policy and consular services, with a focus on digitisation.